corda/corda-docs/content/en/docs/cenm/1.3/deployment-kubernetes-nmap.md

 # CENM Network Map Service Helm Chart

-This Helm chart is to configure, deploy, and run the [CENM Network Map Service](network-map.md).
+This Helm chart is to configure, deploy, and run the [CENM Network Map Service](network-map.md) on Kubernetes.

 ## Example usage